Henry Thynne, 3rd Marquess of Bath

 Henry Frederick Thynne, 3rd Marquess of Bath (24 May 1797 – 24 June 1837), styled Lord Henry Thynne until January 1837 and Viscount Weymouth between January and March 1837, was a British naval commander and politician.

-Background
+Biography

 Thynne was the second son of Thomas Thynne, 2nd Marquess of Bath, whom he succeeded in March 1837 (his unmarried elder brother Thomas had predeceased their father by two months).
 He inherited land in County Monaghan, Shropshire, Somerset and Wiltshire.

-Military and political careers

 He was educated at Eton College.
 He then served in the Royal Navy and rose to the rank of captain in 1822 after which he transferred to the Signals Corps and did not return to sea.
 From 1824 to 1826 and 1828 to 1832, he was MP (Tory) for Weobley, Herefordshire.

 Family

 Lord Bath married the Honourable Harriet Baring, daughter of Alexander Baring, 1st Baron Ashburton, on 19 April 1830.
 They had four children: